AkulAshray/dti_prediciton_project/README.md

 **The figure above shows results for  MLP regressor** Compared to the randomforest model, MLP regressors performance for both embedding methods have improved by a lot.
 There is a much better increase in metrics associated with SGT embeds, this might be because SGT embeds has been implemented initially to cluster protein sequences and so they seem to do a better job in creating clusters, which may explain why they perform better.

+Summary:
+In short it is possible to use machine learning approaches to predict the interaction of drugs with their target.
+In the project we notice that the prediction is conservative at best, where the model predicts low pChemb value for when the actual is higher and for when predicts a higher pChemb value for those where the actual is lower.
+It can still be useful in weeding particularly low interacting drugs and help save money in the long run.